Zelensky heaps praise on Boris Johnson as ‘true friend’ leaves office

-The Ukrainian president has said he was ‘concerned’ when he found out there would be a new administration.
+Ukrainian president says he was ‘concerned’ when he found out there would be new administration

 In an indication of the esteem in which the Ukrainian president holds Mr Johnson, Mr Zelensky has written a piece in the Mail on Sunday and spoken to the Sunday Times about his gratitude to the outgoing British premier.

-In both, Mr Zelensky also expresses his hope for future “close relations” with Mr Johnson’s successor, who could be in line for an invitation to visit Kyiv.
+In both, Mr Zelensky expressed his hope for future “close relations” with Mr Johnson’s successor, who could be in line for an invitation to visit Kyiv.

 Mr Zelenksy told the Sunday Times that it would be a “priority” to extend an invitation to the next prime minister, while he also admitted that he was “concerned” when he heard Mr Johnson was resigning.